ciscoheat/mithril-hx/README.md

 # Haxe examples

-This repo contains a basic example so clone it, compile with `haxe mithril.js` and open `bin/index.html` in your browser.
+After [installing Haxe](http://haxe.org/download/), this repo has some examples that can be interesting to test.
+Clone it, open a prompt in the directory and execute:

+`haxelib install mithril`

+Then select one of the following:

+## Some small apps

+A collection of two demo apps, available on the Mithril site.

+1. `haxe mithril.js`
+1. Open `bin/index.html` in a browser.

+## Webshop

+A simple (incomplete) webshop to demonstrate the power of Mithril.

+1. `haxe webshop.hxml`
+1. Open `bin/webshop/index.html` in a browser.

+## From scratch

-If you want a bare-bones example, after [installing Haxe](http://haxe.org/download/) create the following two files and follow the instructions below:
+If you prefer a bare-bones example without cloning, create the following two files and follow the instructions below:

 **index.html**